Montauk Renewables (NASDAQ:MNTK) vs. Clean Energy Fuels (NASDAQ:CLNE) Head to Head Review

-Clean Energy Fuels (NASDAQ:CLNE) and Montauk Renewables (NASDAQ:MNTK) are both small-cap utilities companies, but which is the superior business?
-We will compare the two companies based on the strength of their earnings, profitability, analyst recommendations, institutional ownership, risk, valuation and dividends.
+Montauk Renewables (NASDAQ:MNTK) and Clean Energy Fuels (NASDAQ:CLNE) are both small-cap oils/energy companies, but which is the superior stock?
+We will compare the two companies based on the strength of their valuation, profitability, dividends, analyst recommendations, institutional ownership, earnings and risk.

-38.5% of Clean Energy Fuels shares are held by institutional investors.
-Comparatively, 2.6% of Montauk Renewables shares are held by institutional investors.
-3.4% of Clean Energy Fuels shares are held by insiders.
-Comparatively, 55.8% of Montauk Renewables shares are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

-This is a summary of current recommendations and price targets for Clean Energy Fuels and Montauk Renewables, as provided by MarketBeat.com.
+This is a summary of current ratings for Montauk Renewables and Clean Energy Fuels, as reported by MarketBeat.com.

 |Sell Ratings